dentarg/auth0-blog/_posts/2015-05-14-creating-your-first-real-world-angular-2-app-from-authentication-to-calling-an-api-and-everything-in-between.markdown

 ### Step 5: Done!

 That's all there is to it to add authentication to your Angular 2 app with Auth0!
+If you would like to see the completed demo with Auth0 Lock, you can view it [here](https://github.com/auth0-blog/angular2-authentication-sample/tree/auth0-lock).

 ## Conclusions